You are here

 About the Freshman Year Experience Program

 Starting out at university can be tough because everything is new – new teachers, new friends, new expectations and a new environment.
 Dealing with all of this change and learning to navigate in your new life can be a little intimidating and overwhelming.
 But don’t worry: at Felician, we want to ensure that you get off to a solid start and we are dedicated to making your transition a smooth one.

 That is why we have designed our Freshman Year Experience (FYE) Program.
 Think of this as the “how to” course for university, providing all the fundamental cornerstones of getting off to a good start and making the most of your experience.

 This program entails a one-credit course which meets weekly in both the fall and spring semesters of your freshman year (second semester of program varies based on your academic major).

-The fall semester FYE will focus on the College’s resources, policies and procedures; prepare you for college-level research and academic work; and ensure that you understand the importance of our Franciscan values and mission.
+The fall semester FYE will focus on the University’s resources, policies and procedures; prepare you for university-level research and academic work; and ensure that you understand the importance of our Franciscan values and mission.
 It includes topics such as:

 - Reading and directed discussion of a universal reading experience

 - Learning how to use the library, conducting electronic research and properly citing academic information

 - Discussing the Honor Code, grading, academic expectations and registration